 The Cosmic Rat Cartop Carrier

-So, how could I go to my local hardware store and bring home some 4 x 8 sheets of plywood, for example?
+I couldn't go to my local hardware store and bring home 4 x 8 sheets of plywood.
 Below you will see my solution.

 It's a simple wooden frame.
-The front end lies on the roof, secured with some baling wire to the bolt inside the back door that holds the top of the seat belt (finally, I've found a use for seatbelts).
+The front end lies on the roof, secured with some baling wire to the bolt inside the back door that holds the top of the seat belt.
 The wire doesn't interfere with the back door.

 The vertical supports at the rear rest on the trunk lid.
 My car has a 'luggage carrier' on top of the trunk, so the support is baling-wired to that.
 If you don't have one, a couple of eye-bolts would serve the same purpose.